build-week-flex-together/backend/README.md

 }
 ```

-## Confirm Times - When an invited user has managed to decide on a time for the two users to meet up, the React application should send this request.
+## Confirm Time - When an invited user has managed to decide on a time for the two users to meet up, the React application should send this request.

 HTTP Method: `POST`

-URL: `/api/onboarding/confirmTimes/:inviteKey`
+URL: `/api/onboarding/confirmTime/:inviteKey`

 ### Headers